barebox/barebox/Documentation/filesystems/smhfs.rst

 Target Side Setup
 -----------------

-barebox can communicate with debug programms attached via SWD/JTAG by means of ARM semihosting protocol.
+barebox can communicate with debug programs attached via SWD/JTAG by means of ARM semihosting protocol.

-Not all of the I/O primitives neccessary to implement a full filesystem are exposed in ARM semihosting API and because of that some aspects of filesystem funcionality are missing.
+Not all of the I/O primitives necessary to implement a full filesystem are exposed in ARM semihosting API and because of that some aspects of filesystem functionality are missing.
 Implementation does not have support for listing directories.
 This means a :ref:`command_ls` to a SMHFS-mounted path will show an empty directory.
 Nevertheless, the files are there.